Chili in Cosmetics - How Does That Work?

 And here's a final fun fact: capsaicin is the main component of pepper spray.

-Stay tuned and I'll show you how to use a chili-infused oil in a cosmetics product (or maybe even 2).
+If you're signed up for my newsletter I'll show you how to use a chili-infused oil in a cosmetics product (or maybe even 2).

 Do TellHave you evert used chili in your products?
 How did you use it and what were your experiences?